binarycraft007/tigerbeetle/src/clients/go/README.md

 ## Account Lookup

 Account lookup is batched, like account creation.
-Pass in all IDs to fetch, and matched accounts are returned.
+Pass in all IDs to fetch.
+The account for each matched ID is returned.

 If no account matches an ID, no object is returned for that account.
 So the order of accounts in the response is